How to plan a Clinical Data Management setup for EDC

 The usual answer would be study personnel.
 But, data capture happens via computers, tablets, or smart-phones.
 So consider if the solution allows for data capture from subjects.

-A good example, is subject specific questionnaires.
-Which are often designed to capture patient-reported outcomes, or clinical outcome assessments.
+A good example is subject-specific questionnaires, which are often designed to capture patient-reported outcomes, or clinical outcome assessments.
 Check if you want to provide subjects the option to complete questionnaires at home.

-We’ve seen results from projects that have utilized such features.
-And, subject compliance has risen from below 50% to above 80%.
+We’ve seen results from projects that have utilized such features, and, subject compliance has risen from below 50% to above 80%.

 We are aware that not all the items listed above are applicable to every study.
 But, can rather serve as a general guideline.
 Below mentioned are a few points from the checklist.